Kiley Best

 Carter McNelly

-Carter McNellyExecutive, Secretary, Board Member 2021-2023, Newfoundland & Labrador
+Carter McNellyExecutive, Secretary, 2024-2025, Board Member 2020-2026, Newfoundland & Labrador

 Carter McNelly is a student at Memorial University where he is completing a joint major in Marine Biology.
 Last October, Carter joined the membership working group and now hopes to continue on the board.
 He is currently a Junior Analyst in Marine Conservation for Parks Canada and is working on the ocean literacy file for the agency, helping to foster more OL initiatives at all the sites.
 Carter is interested in marine conservation policy and community wellbeing, specifically Indigenous communities.
 Carter has always been passionate about ocean education and has experience in leadership positions, founding and chairing the Ocean Sciences Undergraduate Society for the last 2 years and is an Ocean Bridge Alumni (2020).
 He looks forward to continuing to grow with CaNOE and spread ocean literacy across the country.